algolia/shipjs/GUIDE.md

 With the config above, Ship.js will read the current version from the first entry from the array, which is `package.json`.
 After figuring out the next version, the next version will be updated to the all package.json files.

-### Release your project periodically
+### Schedule your release

 By running `yarn shipjs:prepare`, you will get a pull-request for next release.
-What if you automate even this?
+What if you even automate this?

 You can configure your CI to run `yarn shipjs:prepare` periodically.